hipe/tmx/doc_test/doc/issues/017-essential-operation-pseudocode-omnistory.md

 in this rewrite what we are imagining is:

-  • less stream-oriented, more document oriented (see-1).
+  - less stream-oriented, more document oriented

-  • representation for two kinds of documents (asset and test).
+  - representation for two kinds of documents (asset and test).

-  • the representation has two features. one is that it is lossless.
+  - the representation has two features. one is that it is lossless.

-  • the other feature is that it is editable (in a particular way).
+  - the other feature is that it is editable (in a particular way).

-## stab at :the-forwards-synchronization-algorithm

-for a sense of how forwards synchronization is supposed to work, start with this example:

-    asset file              test file before

-          A                      D
-          B                      B
-          C                      E

-                             test file after

-                                 A (added)
-                                 D (uninvolved)
-                                 B (modified)
-                                 C (added)
-                                 E (uninvolved)

-we can arrive at the above by these rules:

-  • every single node from the source will be written as-is into the destination.

-  • if the source exists in the destination (by name), overwrite the content of that node what that of the source. (we won't bother checking if the content is the same, probably.) ((B) demonstrates this.)
-    (#coverpoint3-2)

-  • if it does not exist and it is the first item in the source, prepend it to the destination document.
-    ((A) demonstrates this.)
-    (#coverpoint3-1)

-  • otherwise (and it does not exist and is not first), place it immediately after the node that is above it in the source (in the destination).
-    ((C) demonstrates this.)
-    (#coverpoint3-3)

-  • nodes that (by name) exist in the destination that do not exist in the source will remain in the destination.
-    ((D) and (E) demonstrate this.)
-    (#coverpoint3-4)

-some characteristics of this set of rules are:

-   • the only way that forwards synchronization takes away information is when a (B) case overwrites what is in the destination. otherwise information is only ever added to the destination.

-   • whenever you change the "name" (actually description) in either the source or destination, the connection between these two nodes is broken and when you sync you may end up with duplicate content under different names.
+## our approach to developing the #forwards-synchronization-algorithm

+the full forwards synchronization algorithm is made up of pieces that we created/discovered iteratively, as we tried to apply our theory to our practice piece by piece.

+here we will introduce each of these pieces one by one, and with each piece (which we my consider a "sub-algorithm") we first explore it in depth, demonstrating how it is useful to use; and then (where releveant) we will explore the shortcomings where our conceptual model doesn't quite fit every detail of our actual model.

+then in a subsequent section we will introduce a refinement (actually new sub-algorithm) and repeat the above steps for that, and so on until our conceptual model produces behavior that adequately satisfies our design factors.

+finally, we synthesize the sub algorithms into our final algorithm.

+as it stands, each of these pieces and then the final synthesis all have their own dedicated documents. the pieces are:

+  1. the fine and dandy sub-algorithm [#033]
+  2. the tree-pruning sub-algorithm [#034]
+  3. [ maybe something about special anonymous nodes and shared setup nodes ]

+we synthesize all of them here: [#035]